-The investment management policy ensures its compliance with the Prudent Person Principle as laid down in Article 132 of the Directive 2009/138/EC.
+The investment management policy ensures compliance with the Prudent Person Principle as laid down in Article 132 of the Directive 2009/138/EC.

-It is ERGO alongside the Asset Management Company MEAG in Germany that defines the investment strategy for ERV Nordic and it is then the BoD of ERV Nordic who approves the strategy.
-Thereafter it is MEAG, who carries out the strategy and ERV Nordic that manages the strategy.
+It is ERGO and Munich Re that defines the investment strategy for ERV Nordic and it is then the BoD of ERV Nordic who approves the strategy.
+Thereafter it is Munich Re, who carries out the strategy and ERV Nordic that manages the strategy.
 This setup is made in order to secure the proper asset management for ERV Nordic.